johnny-bousaab/typemorphjs/README.md

 ### Core version

-The core version of the library has 0 dependencies and is smaller in size, if you either provide your own HTML/MD sanitizer/parser or simply disable these features, you can use this version for efficiency:
+The core version of the library has 0 dependencies and is smaller in size, if you either provide your own HTML/MD sanitizer/parser or simply disable these features, you can use this version for a lighter version of the library:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/typemorphjs/dist/typemorph.core.umd.min.js"></script>